 UK and Ireland

-Medical staff who have completed their education outside of the UK will need to verify education through EPIC.
+Medical staff who have completed their education outside of the EU will need to verify education through EPIC.
 EPIC is an ECFMG (Educational Commission for Foreign Medical Graduates) organization used to ensure the integrity and authenticity of diplomas and certificates worldwide, and in direct contact with institutions, verifies and compares education standards around the world.
 This rigorous procedure ensures that every doctor applying for registration in a chamber of another country has the same subjects passed as a doctor who has completed his or her home education.
 They ask you to provide them with documentation such as a diploma and a certificate of internship and compare everything you have learned and passed with standards in the UK and Ireland.
 This link provides process instructions through EPIC, and here you have an additional explanation of what to do when EPIC confirms your qualifications.

 In this part of the process, you may need to pass several additional subjects so that the chamber can accept your diploma as valid.
 Once you have passed the differential courses, as well as language courses, it is possible to complete your registration and obtain a license in the country you want.